ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/projected-available-balance.md

 ![Picture](pictures/Picture_1.png)

 > All documents in @@name that may lead to store movements can be set to generate <i>Planned or Firmed Store Orders</i> - directly or through other documents.
-With this setting, the documents can be involved in the <b>Projected Available Balance</b> and <b>Available To Promise</b> calculations.
+With this setting, the documents can be involved in the [Projected Available Balance](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/projected-available-balance.md) and [Available to Promise](available-to-promise/index.md) calculations.